abstractqqq/dsds/README.md

 A general purpose traditional data science package for large and scalable data operations.
 It aims to be an improvement over a subset of functionalities in other packages like Scikit-learn, category_encoders, or feature engine, etc. The primary focus right now is:

+0. Treating dataframes as first-class citizen, using Rust, NumPy, SciPy as tools to support.
+No more other core dependency.
 1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, over time report etc.)
 2. Fast and furious feature selection and engineering using simple methods.
-It has significantly faster F-score, MRMR, mutual_info_score, better feature extraction APIs, etc.
+It has significantly faster F-score, MRMR, mutual_info_score, better feature extraction and engineering, etc.
-3. Cleaner pipeline construction and management, much easier to create custom "transformers" (All Polars Expressions under the hood)
+3. Cleaner pipeline construction and management, much easier to create custom "transformers" (All Polars Expressions are acceptable as "transformers".)
-4. Consistent API with intuitive argument names and extensive docstring and examples for not-easy-to-explain stuff.
+4. Consistent API with intuitive argument names and extensive docstring and examples.
+No function side effect.
+Always return one type of output.
 5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
 Just Polars.
 6. Better performance and faster iteration and less reliance on expensive VMs
+7. Minimum dependency on Python side.

 At this moment, it will not include traditional data science models, like SVM, random forest, etc. This may change once in the future when the Rust side of data science models catch up.